Humanities + Data Science

 - a redesign of an existing course (such as a department’s introductory level undergraduate course)

-CDH staff will offer regular consultations for these projects throughout the summer and academic year, and participants will be well-poised to apply for additional campus or external funding to continue developing their projects.
+CDH staff will offer regular consultations for these projects throughout the summer and following academic year, and participants will be well-positioned to apply for additional campus or external funding to continue developing their research or course-related project.

 Faculty attendees may invite a graduate student partner to attend the Institute, who will assist with project development.
 Graduate students are expected to attend the entire Institute, and will receive $1,000 for participation.

 Participants will be required to attend all five days of the Institute.
 In-person attendance significantly improves the learning experience for new technical skills and concepts, but the option to join the group remotely will be available if personal or public health circumstances require.

 Participants will be required to do some preparatory reading and technical onboarding in advance, and, after the Institute, to attend 2-3 check-in meetings through the summer and academic year to share project progress.